Quintusy/Vehicle-Pedestrian-Interaction-Framework/README.md

 ## Introduction

-This repository contains Python code and pretrained models for Vehicle-pedestrian-interaction-based iterative prediction framework for pedestrian's trajectory presented in our paper.
+This repository contains python code and pretrained models for vehicle-pedestrian-interaction-based iterative prediction framework for pedestrian's trajectory presented in our paper.

 ## Requirements